 Are you looking for a way to reduce your taxable income?
 For many, the easiest way is to claim popular tax deductions that immediately reduce your taxable income.

-Some of the most common tax deductions include student loan interest, retirement plan contributions and home mortgage interest.
-But these aren’t the only tax deductions you might be eligible for.
+Some of the most common tax deductions include student loan interest and retirement plan contributions that don’t require filing an itemized tax return.

 What are Tax Deductions?

 Whether you file your taxes yourself online that walks you step-by-step through the tax prep process or use an accountant, it’s always a good idea to see what deductions are possible.

 That way, you can make sure you don’t accidentally overlook any.